Memorandum of Cooperation on Trans-Tasman Bank Distress Management

 Australia

-In Australia, the Council provides the forum for facilitating coordination among the members in order to ensure prompt and effective identification of, and responses to, developments that pose a threat to the stability of the financial system.
+In Australia, the CFR provides the forum for facilitating coordination among the members in order to ensure prompt and effective identification of, and responses to, developments that pose a threat to the stability of the financial system.
 It is also the forum within which the Australian response to the distress of a trans-Tasman bank will be coordinated.
-Further detail on the processes by which the four Australian agencies will deal with distress in the Australian financial system are contained in a memorandum of understanding between the Council agencies, signed in September 2008.
+Further detail on the processes by which the four Australian agencies will deal with distress in the Australian financial system are contained in a memorandum of understanding between the CFR agencies, signed in September 2008.

 The responsibilities of each member for dealing with stress in the financial system are as follows:

 • Australian Treasury.
 The Australian Treasury provides advice to the Government on policy and possible reforms that promote a sound financial system, including on financial distress management arrangements.
 The Australian Treasury has responsibility for advising the Government on matters relating to the exercise of the Treasurer's powers, and on the broader economic and fiscal implications of developments that pose a threat to the stability of the financial system.
-In the case of a trans-Tasman bank distress situation, the Australian Treasury has lead responsibility for advising the Australian Government on any responses to the parent bank and its foreign operations that involve the exercise of powers or provision of assistance by the Australian Government.
+In the case of a trans-Tasman bank distress situation where Australia is the home country, the Australian Treasury has lead responsibility for advising the Australian Government on any responses that, for example, involve the exercise of powers by the Australian Government.

 • ASIC.
 ASIC is responsible for monitoring, regulating and enforcing corporations and financial services laws, and for promoting market integrity and consumer protection across the financial services sector and the payments system.